 Bodyweight squats are a great exercise.
 You can do them anywhere, anytime, and they work virtually every muscle in your legs.
 But, like most exercises, you’ll get far better results if you do them properly.
 In this article, you’ll learn the secret of performing perfect bodyweight squats and also discover a few cool variations that will make your workouts even more effective!

+Known as a compound exercise, you’ll be working multiple muscle groups within the body at once – which is a perfect option if you’re short on time and you want to gain a good form.
 It’s fair to say that squats work all of the muscles in your lower body.
-These are the major muscles used and how they contribute to the movement:
+These are the major muscles used in squats and how they contribute to the movement:

 Gastrocnemius/soleus – your calf muscles: Stabilize your ankles and prevent your knees travelling forward of your toes.